microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-devices.md

 For more information on the specifications on the Tabs motion sensor and sample decoding code for the device, refer to the [TBMS100 document](/assets/pdf/TBMS100.pdf).

-#### Tabs Temperature and Humidity device
+#### Tabs Temperature and Humidity Devices

 US Model Number: TMHV110-915
 EU Model Number: TMHV110-868

-The Tabs temperature and humidity sensor device measures the indoor temperature, relative humidity and air quality of your building.
+The Tabs temperature and humidity sensor measures the indoor temperature, relative humidity and air quality of your building.

 {% include image.html url="\assets\img\LoRaWAN Device pictures\Tabs_TH.png" height="300" width="300" description="Tabs Temp/Humid" %}